Locke & Key (TV pilot): Production

 Dimension Films acquired the film and television rights for Welcome to Lovecraft from IDW Publishing with the intent of developing the property as a feature with John Davis producing.
-In February 2010, it was announced that Dimension had lost the adaptation rights to Dreamworks with Alex Kurtzman and Roberto Orci signed on to develop and produce the project.
-In August 2010 Steven Spielberg also joined as a producer, and the production became a TV series rather than a movie adaptation, with Josh Friedman penning episodes for the show and acting as show-runner.
+In February 2010, it was announced that Dimension had lost the adaptation rights to DreamWorks with Alex Kurtzman and Roberto Orci signed on to develop and produce the project.
+In August 2010 Steven Spielberg also joined as a producer, and the production became a TV series rather than a film adaptation, with Josh Friedman writing episodes for the show and acting as showrunner.

 The TV series adaptation then landed at 20th Century Fox Television.
-The network greenlit a pilot, produced by Dreamworks TV and K.O.
+The network greenlit a pilot, produced by DreamWorks TV and K.O.
 Paper Products through the latter's deal with 20th Century Fox TV.

 Miranda Otto played Nina Locke, Sarah Bolger was Kinsey Locke and Nick Stahl co-starred as Duncan Locke.
 Skylar Gaertner played 6-year old Bode, and Harrison Thomas played a teenager manipulated by an evil spirit.
 Actor and singer Jesse McCartney appeared as Ty Locke, the series' male lead and Ksenia Solo was cast as Dodge.

 Mark Romanek directed the pilot episode, which was filmed at the mansion in Hartwood Acres and in Ellwood City, Pennsylvania in February 2011.
 The pilot was also shot throughout Pittsburgh that same month.
 In May 2011, Fox announced that the project would not be picked up to the series.
 The studio attempted to sell the project to other networks but eventually ceased efforts due to rising costs.
 However, the show has been eyed by MTV, though no official talks have been had yet.
-The pilot was screened at the 2011 San Diego Comic-Con International, where it was well received.
+The pilot was screened at the 2011 San Diego Comic-Con, where it was well received.
 In January 2020, the pilot was leaked by Bloody Disgusting, who later uploaded it to Vimeo.